CarlosRodriguess/Mods-for-LGX-lite/README.md

-Several mods exclusively for LGX lite on the stealburner toolhead
+Several mods exclusively for LGX lite on the stealburner toolhead + mod to deport the Y-endstop

   1-  mod to replace Tension_rocker